3 secure ways to send passwords (How to share via email)

 Ready?
 Set… secure!

 Are you confident about how your business handles its passwords?
-With advance planning, you can prevent huge headaches and foster a good business relationship.
+With advanced planning, you can prevent huge headaches and foster a good business relationship.
 If you have an IT Team, ask them how you currently store and communicate passwords.
 If they don’t have a policy in place, that’s okay.
 But, make sure it’s something they develop before you hire outside contractors.
 Do you have any questions?
 Have you used other sharing strategies or password vault apps?
 Share them below!

 Learn more: Online security 101 for SMBs